RHFieldProductManagement/baremetal-ipi-lab/09-workloads.md

 fedora32 login:
 ~~~

-As defined by the cloud-init information in our virtual machine yaml file we used the passwd should be set to redhat for the fedora user.
+As defined by the cloud-config information in our virtual machine YAML file we used the password should be set to **redhat** for the **fedora** user.
 Lets login:

 ~~~bash
 fedora32 login: fedora